balaji1029/reinforcement-learning-sos/README.md

 I'm done with the theory of
 - Multi-Armed Bandits
 - Finite Markov Decision Processes (MDPs)
-- Currently going through Dynamic Programming
+- Currently reading the application of Dynamic Programming in Reinforcement Learning

 The problems I've tried are
 - Multi-Armed Bandits with various learning techniques
 - Jack's Car Rental Problem
-- Working on Gambler's Problem
+- Gambler's Problem

-I had to work on Gambler's Problem at the time I was writing this, but yeah! you know what I chose now!!
+I had to work on Gambler's Problem at the time I was writing this, but yeah!
+You know what I chose now!!